djeada/Vtk-Examples/notes/04_visualization_techniques.md

 ### Streamlines and Pathlines

-Streamlines and pathlines help visualize flow in a vector field.
-Streamlines trace the path of particles in a steady vector field, while pathlines trace particle trajectories in a time-varying vector field.
+These techniques are crucial for visualizing fluid flow or other vector fields.
+Streamlines illustrate the flow in steady vector fields by tracing the paths that particles would follow.
+Pathlines, on the other hand, are used for time-varying vector fields, showing particle trajectories over time.

 Example classes include `vtkStreamTracer` (generates streamlines or pathlines) and vtkRibbonFilter (creates ribbons from lines to visualize flow).